Azithromycin: Pregnancy and breastfeeding

 The safety of the medication during breastfeeding is unclear.
-It was reported that because only low levels are found in breast milk and the medication has also been used in young children, it is unlikely that breastfed infants would have adverse effects.
+Reports indicate that because only low levels are found in breast milk and the medication has also been used in young children, it is unlikely that breastfed infants would have adverse effects.

 Airway diseases

 Azithromycin has beneficial effects in the treatment of asthma.
 It possesses antibacterial, antiviral, and anti-inflammatory properties which contribute to its effectiveness.
 Asthma exacerbations can be caused by chronic neutrophilic inflammation, and azithromycin is known to reduce this type of inflammation due to its immunomodulatory properties.
 The recommended dosage for controlling asthma exacerbations with azithromycin is either 500 mg or 250 mg taken orally as tablets three times a week.
-In adults with severe asthma, low-dose azithromycin may be prescribed as an add-on treatment when standard therapies such as inhaled corticosteroids or long-acting beta2-agonists are not sufficient.
+In adults with severe asthma, low-dose azithromycin may be prescribed as an add-on treatment when standard therapies such as inhaled corticosteroids or long-acting β_{2} agonists are not sufficient.
 Long-term use of azithromycin in patients with persistent symptomatic asthma aims to decrease the frequency of asthma exacerbations and improve their quality of life.
-While both its anti-inflammatory and antibacterial effects play crucial roles in treating asthma, studies suggest that responsiveness to azithromycin therapy depends on individual variations in lung bacterial burden and microbial composition, collectively referred to as the lung microbiome.
+While both its anti-inflammatory and antibacterial effects play important roles in treating asthma, studies suggest that responsiveness to azithromycin therapy depends on individual variations in lung bacterial burden and microbial composition, collectively referred to as the lung microbiome.
 The richness (diversity) of the lung microbiome has been identified as a key factor in determining the effectiveness of azithromycin treatment.
 Azithromycin has significant interactions with the patient's microbiome.
 Long-term use of azithromycin reduces the presence of H. influenzae bacteria in the airways but also increases resistance against macrolide antibiotics.
 The specific pharmacological mechanisms through which azithromycin interacts with the patient's microbiome remain unknown as of 2024; research continues to explore how changes in microbial composition influence drug efficacy and patient outcomes.

 Azithromycin appears to be effective in the treatment of chronic obstructive pulmonary disease through its suppression of inflammatory processes.
 Azithromycin is potentially useful in sinusitis via this mechanism.
 Azithromycin is believed to produce its effects through suppressing certain immune responses that may contribute to inflammation of the airways.